 In your History, Received, and Placed labels, you can rate the quality of your placed and received calls.
 Select '✓' for calls with good quality.
 Select 'X' for bad call quality and select the issue you experienced during the call from the drop-down menu that appears.

 If you have experienced poor call quality on a charged international call and would like to request credit for the call, please use our call credit system to report the problem and request credit for specific calls.

-Caroline is a Google Voice expert and author of this help page.
-Leave her feedback below about the page.
+Megan is a Google Voice expert and the author of this help page.
+Help her improve this article by leaving feedback below.